Special-Rocket-Agents/ChungOSX/files/scripts/readme.txt

-This is the directory where you can write and put lua files to mod/change/remove your experiences

 How does it work?

 Put your lua scripts in this folder and the operating system will detect and execute it